willfindlay/honors-thesis/thesis/thesis.md

 ## Userspace Components

 The userspace components of ebpH are comprised of several distinct and related programs.
-In particular, we can divide these programs into two sets: the ebpH daemon (`ebphd`) and several CLI (command line interface) programs used to interact with it.
+In particular, these programs can be divided into two sets: the ebpH daemon (`ebphd`) and several CLI (command line interface) programs used to interact with it.
 The daemon is responsible for submitting BPF programs to the kernel, managing their state, and providing an API to other userspace programs.
 The CLI programs used to interact with the daemon include `ebph-ps`, used to list actively traced processes, threads, and profiles, providing